Dublin, known in Irish as Baile Atha Cliath meaning

 meaning “black pool”.
 Dublin is situated in the province of Leinster

-near the midpoint of Ireland’s east coast, spread over the broad valley
+near the midpoint of Ireland’s east coast, spread over the valley

 of the River Liffey, with the Wicklow Hills sheltering it.